vige-vota/site/README.md

 Or for the production:

-    mvn install -Pproduction,runtime-keycloak -Dvotingpapers.url=https://vota-votingpapers.vige.it:8543 -Dvoting.url=https://vota-voting.vige.it:8443 -Dhistory.url=https://vota-history.vige.it:8643 -Dfrontend.url=https://localhost
+    mvn install -Pproduction,runtime-keycloak -Dcitiesgenerator.url=https://cities-generator-service.vige.it:8743 -Dvotingpapers.url=https://vota-votingpapers.vige.it:8543 -Dvoting.url=https://vota-voting.vige.it:8443 -Dhistory.url=https://vota-history.vige.it:8643 -Dfrontend.url=https://localhost

-Where voting.url, votingpapers.url, history.url and frontend.url are the host names of the app servers to connect.
+Where citiesgenerator.url, votingpapers.url, voting.url, history.url and frontend.url are the host names of the app servers to connect.
 If you start with the developer profile you must not specify the host names because the default host name localhost is used.
 If you don't declare the url variables in the mode production, the default will be localhost.
 To create new users in WildFly:

 $JBOSS_HOME/bin/add_user.sh